Principal Component Analysis (PCA) & Autoencoders

 Principal Component Analysis (PCA) is one of the most fundamental techniques in machine learning and statistics for dimensionality reduction.
 It provides a method to reduce the number of variables in high-dimensional datasets while retaining the most meaningful structure and variation present in the original data.

 PCA begins by analyzing the covariance structure of the data.
 Given a dataset, we compute the covariance matrix to understand how different features co-vary.
 Since the covariance matrix is always symmetric and positive semi-definite, it can be orthogonally diagonalized.
+This is the finite-dimensional shadow of a more general result.
+That result is the spectral theorem for compact self-adjoint operators on Hilbert spaces, and it underlies the kernel PCA construction below.
 The resulting eigenvectors, called principal components (PCs), form an orthonormal basis that captures the directions of maximum variance.
 The corresponding eigenvalues indicate how much of the total variance is captured by each component.

 For example, if a dataset in \(\mathbb{R}^{10}\) has 3 principal components capturing 95% of the total variance, we can project the original data onto a 3D subspace.
 This projection preserves the dominant patterns and relationships in the data and filters out noise and redundancy.
 The transformed vectors in the low-dimensional space are known as latent representations.